 Every year, we make a budget for Christmas.
 And almost every year, the budget goes up and we go over it regardless!
 While it’s typically not too much over budget, it’s still not a good habit.
+Our credit counseling solution is to find a way to cut back spending.
 This year, we are using some DIY presents to stretch our budget and stay within our means.
 If you are already working on reducing credit card debt, keep your finances on track with these 3 DIY Christmas pins.

 DIY Christmas Pins to Save Money This Holiday Season